 “Five 'o One” playing cards, a version of the Dondorf Rhineland pattern, manufactured by Universal Playing Card Co.
-Ltd in around 1936 for export to Scandinavia
+Ltd for export to Scandinavia

 Swedish style pack by Åkerlund & Rausing, Stockholm, 1931-1937

 Einar Nerman (1888–1983) was a talented Swedish artist born in Norrköping who designed playing cards during the 1920s.

 “Four Centuries” playing cards by Esselte Öbergs with court cards depicted as caricatures from different historical periods

 Playing cards published by Jacob Bagges AB Stockholm, close copies of Dondorf designs

 Holmblad ordered his earlier designs to be re-drawn and updated.
 Comparison of packs from this era show instances where one figure is replaced by another more imposing version.

 Facsimile edition of “Löjliga Spel Kort” (1825) illustrated playing cards from Sweden, showing scenes from Fredman‘s Epistles and Songs